 Medically reviewed by Neka Miller, PhD on February 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 STD stands for “sexually transmitted disease,” while STI stands for “sexually transmitted infection.”
-Most health professionals and organizations use the two terms interchangeably.
+Most sexual health professionals and organizations use the two terms interchangeably.
 So in short, there generally isn’t a difference between STDs and STIs, and the two terms can usually be considered synonymous.

 For years, “sexually transmitted disease” or “STD” was the only real term for referring to diseases spread via sexual activity with a sex partner, so why did health professionals make the switch?
 One important reason why some medical professionals today prefer the term “sexually transmitted infection” (STI) is because it’s thought that this term reduces the stigma associated with these kinds of infections.
 For many people, having a sexually transmitted “disease” may come with feelings of shame, while having an “infection” may feel more neutral and thus be less stigmatizing.
 A term that’s more stigmatizing and triggers feelings of shame in a person could discourage them from getting tested, seeking proper treatment, and having open conversations around STDs/STIs with their healthcare providers and sex partners.